amonks/gbclient/src/md/gifbooth.md

 ### Gifbooth

 GIFbooth is where the fun begins at any event.
 It’s like a photo booth, but with gifs!
-If you're at an event with a GIFbooth, you can record gifs and add animated filters to capture the moment and share it with others.
+If you see a GIFbooth, you can record gifs and add animated filters to capture the moment and share it with others.

-GIFbooth is an installation that allows for collaboration between brands, digital artists, and the general public.
+It's an installation that allows for collaboration between brands, digital artists, and the general public.

-Gifbooth is a thing by [Pablo Gnecco](//gnec.co).
+Gifbooth is a thing by [Studio Studio NYC](//ssttuuddiioo.com/).

 The website is a thing by [Andrew Monks](//monks.co).